aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 ``2 – Use to create business data in bulk.``

-**3.Use the Lineage REST API that can be connected to directly with a  script or infrastructure.**
+**3.Use the Lineage REST API that can be connected directly with a  script or infrastructure.**
 --------------------------------------------------------------------------------------------------